 The slick-fielding third baseman whose golden glove and powerful bat defined a generation of Oakland A's baseball.

-Eric Chavez arrived in Oakland with the quiet confidence of a first-round pick and left as the enduring face of the franchise's early-2000s resurgence.
-In an era overshadowed by bigger-market teams, Chavez provided the A's with a rare blend of elegance at the hot corner and potent left-handed power at the plate.
-For a six-year stretch, he was arguably the best defensive third baseman in the game, vacuuming up grounders with a quick first step and a cannon arm.
-His offensive peak coincided perfectly, making him the clean-up hitter for the 'Moneyball' A's.
-While back injuries later curtailed the prime years of his playing career, his baseball intellect never dimmed.
-He transitioned seamlessly into coaching, bringing a respected player's perspective to roles with the New York Yankees and New York Mets, and his 2022 induction into the Athletics Hall of Fame cemented his legacy as a homegrown star who delivered both style and substance.
+Eric Chavez won six Gold Gloves at third base for the Oakland Athletics, combining elegant defense with potent left-handed power.
+He arrived as a first-round pick in 1998 and left as the enduring face of the franchise's early-2000s resurgence.
+For a six-year stretch, he vacuumed up grounders with a quick first step and a cannon arm, hitting cleanup for the 'Moneyball' A's.
+Back injuries curtailed his prime years, but his baseball intellect never dimmed.
+He transitioned into coaching with the New York Yankees and New York Mets.
+The Athletics Hall of Fame inducted him in 2022, honoring a homegrown star who delivered both style and substance.

 1965–1980